 Floors including sub-floors

-Repair Category 1

-Notes No significant defects were noted.
+Repair Category 1 Notes No significant defects were apparent, however, the floor to the office was noted to be uneven.
 It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.